dynamsoft-docs/license-server-docs/about/terms.md

 ## Validation Field

 A Handshake Code is a string that is set in your code and it is important to secure it so that it cannot be used by any other parties.
-For that, the Handshake Code comes with a security setting called `Validation Field` .kk
+For that, the Handshake Code comes with a security setting called `Validation Field` .

 A Validation Field is a static characteristic of your application, meaning that once set, it cannot be changed.
 At present, the following three Validation Fields are supported